williamjsdavis/continentalDeformationMAT/README.md

 thinViscousSheet = TVSfield();
 ```

-Default settings must be changed before creating grids and stencils.
+Default settings can be changed by accessing the properties of the object.
+These changes must be changed before creating the grids and stencils.

 ```Matlab
 thinViscousSheet.simSettings.Nx = 32;